waritheddine/PPINAC/README.md

 ./PPINAC data/ppi_Human_coronavirus/human_sars1.tab data/ppi_Human_coronavirus/human_sars2.tab -o 2 -i 2

 Note:
- The uniprot gene ontology annotation file is under the compressed folder
+ The uniprot gene ontology annotation file (which contain the annotations of the Homo Sapiens, Mouse and the coronavirus) is under the compressed folder "uniprot_goa_Human_Mouse_SARS.tar.xz".
+Therefore, we urge the users to decompress the files and place it under the folder "data/goa".
+ The blast bit score between the compared species can be downloader from this link "http://doi.org/10.5281/zenodo.5708117", and putted under each compared networks folder.

 To generate different random instances of a network, please see the code for the required parameters.